 The portion of your discretionary contribution account and matching contribution account in which you are not vested is "forfeited."
 The forfeiture will occur on the date you receive a distribution of your vested benefits (or the end of the Plan Year in which you have five consecutive breaks in service, if earlier).
-Any forfeitures from your accounts will be used to pay Plan expenses or to reduce the amount of the Company's contributions.
+Any forfeitures from your accounts will be used to reduce the amount of the Company's matching contribution for the Plan Year in which the forfeiture occurs or to reduce the discretionary contribution which the Company may make for the Plan Year in which the forfeiture occurs.